votingsystem/votingsystem/README.md

 ## Voting System
 The project needs Java 8 and JavaFX.
-In Debian you can install then with this commands:
+In Debian you can install them with this commands:

         sudo apt-get install openjdk-8-jdk
         sudo apt-get install openjfx